carinadesouza/Analyzing-Amazon-Sales-data-Project/README.md

 To ensure continued performance, a logging and monitoring system captures application events, errors, and user interactions.

+## Internship Acknowledgment

+This project is part of my internship with Unified Mentors, where I am gaining hands-on experience in data science, web development, and predictive modeling.
+During the internship, I’ve developed this project to analyze Amazon sales data and create a robust system for data-driven decision-making.

 ## Conclusion

 The **Amazon Sales Data Analysis** project successfully progressed from initial data analysis to a fully deployed and monitored predictive system.
 This project demonstrates the power of data science in e-commerce, providing valuable insights for data-driven decision-making.